Robchike9290/Robchike9290/README.md

 <p align="center" width="100%">
     <img src="./READMEimages/personalityCard.svg" width=500>
     <p align="left" width="65%">
-        I'm a software engineer with 3 years of experience working in the restaurant tech industry.
-I've also had an additional 8 years of experience as a civil engineer, giving me deep experience with the construction and land development industries.
+        I'm a software engineer with 3 years of experience working in the restaurant tech industry. <br/>
+        I've also had an additional 8 years of experience as a civil engineer, giving me deep experience with the construction and land development industries. <br/>
-        I'm always pushing my boundaries and learning new things, setting goals and working towards them to reach ever higher milestones.
+        I'm always pushing my boundaries and learning new things, setting goals and working towards them to reach ever higher milestones. <br/>
-        Contact me and follow my journey using the links below!
+        Let's connect below! <br/>
     </p>
 </p>